 Freedom of Information

 The Freedom of Information Act 2000 (FOI) gives people a general right of access to information held by public authorities.

-The act was introduced to help bring about a culture of openness within the public sector.
 Information held by public authorities should be available and accessible to everyone.

+The act was introduced to help bring about a culture of openness within the public sector and give the public a better understanding of how authorities carry out their duties; why they make the decisions they do; and how they spend public money.

 - details of information it will routinely make available;

 - whether there is any charge for it.

 - to comply with all requests for the information, unless there is an exemption from disclosure.
 The authority normally has a maximum of 20 working days to respond to the request; however there are circumstances when this time limit can be extended.

 In addition to this, Environmental Information Regulations (EIR) gives members of the public the right to access environmental information held by public authorities and those bodies carrying out a public function.